luqiang21/Learning-Notebook/short_cuts.md

 # Bash
+- `$?` expands to the exit status of the most recently executed foreground pipeline.
+In simpler terms, it's the exit status of the last command.
+   - If the value of `$?` is 0, then the previous process did terminate normally (or successfully).
+Otherwise there was some error.
+- `$0`: The filename of the current script.
+- `$#`: The number of arguments supplied to a script.
+- `$$`: The process number of the current shell.
+For shell scripts, this is the process ID under which they are executing.
+- `$@` expands into a list of separate parameters.
+Whereas, `$*` is one parameter consisting of all the parameters added together as one string.
+Read [this](https://www.thegeekstuff.com/2010/05/bash-shell-special-parameters/)

+## more: allows you to display output in the terminal one page at a time.

 ## cat
 - display multiple files' contents: `cat file1_path file2_path `
 - create a file called test and type desired test